-Increase the working life of your conveyor belts
+Getting the best from your conveyor belts

 The durability and efficient performance of conveyor systems can be critical factors in both productivity and cost management.
-The belt itself is often the most vulnerable part of a conveyor system and this is certainly the case in the quarry and construction industry where conveyors are used to transport some of the hardest, sharpest and most abrasive materials in the world.
+The belt itself is often the most vulnerable part of a conveyor system because they are used to transport some of the hardest, sharpest and most abrasive materials in the world.

-Conveyors, of course, have been used for many years and remain a highly effective method of on-site transportation.
-The technology used to manufacture conveyor belts, especially during recent years, has advanced enormously and today's users of belts should rightfully expect a much higher level of performance and longer operational life from their belts.
+Conveyors have been used for many years and remain a highly effective method of on-site transportation.
+During recent years, the technology used to manufacture conveyor belts has advanced enormously and today's users of belts should rightfully expect a much higher level of performance and longer operational life from their belts.
 Sadly, this is often not the case.
-Getting the best advice and guidance is not always easy because for many suppliers and service companies, conveyor belts that last longer and require less maintenance are not good for business.
+Getting the best advice and guidance is not always as easy because for many suppliers and service companies, conveyor belts that last longer and require less maintenance are not good for business.
 All too often, their philosophy seems to be "sell cheap and replace often".

 As if to confuse us even further, conveyor belt suppliers (and the companies that fit and maintain them) also seem to have developed a language all of their own.
-So, for the benefit of our readers who may not necessarily be conveyor belt experts, we wanted to try and provide a more understandable insight into one of the most confusing aspects of conveyor belt technology, which is choosing the best type of conveyor belt to suit a particular purpose.
-We also wanted to get that advice from an organization that genuinely believes in supplying belts that achieve the longest possible operational lifetime.

-Dunlop Conveyor Belting manufactures conveyor belts in the Netherlands and operates from two locations in Italy - Calcio and Sicily.
-They are widely recognised as being one of the world's leading manufacturers and has a long-established tradition of developing high-performance rubber multi-ply belts that can handle even the most aggressive conditions and materials.
-Below, Dunlop's general manager in Italy, Gianni Gresia, unveils some of the mysteries of conveyor belting and explains how to achieve 'lower lifetime costs'.
+So, for the benefit of our readers who use conveyors but may not necessarily be conveyor belt experts, we asked for help from Dunlop Conveyor Belting, who are one of the world's leading manufacturers and has a long-established tradition of developing high-performance rubber multi-ply belts.
+Dunlop manufactures conveyor belts in the Netherlands and has offices, warehouse and service workshops located in Mikolow.